laneastdogwalkingandpetsitting/laneastdogwalkingandpetsitting.github.io/docs/termsandconditions.markdown

 ### Payment.

-We ask for payment by Friday of the week the service was provided .
-For example if we walk your dog on Monday and Wednesday, please pay by Friday.
+We ask for payment by Friday of the week the service was provided.
+For example if we walk your dog on Monday and Wednesday, we ask that you pay by Friday.

 Thank you for your understanding.